Attend Volunteer training.

 Volunteer Job Descriptions

 Equipment/Toy Assistant*: This volunteer is a minimum of 12 years old.
-The Equipment Assistant is responsible for assisting the instructor with retrieving equipment that may be needed in the arena.
+The Equipment/Toy Assistant is responsible for assisting the instructor with retrieving equipment that may be needed in the arena.
 They also assist with many of the games and activities that the participants participate in.

-Sidewalker*: This person walks next to the rider and assists the rider with balance and exercises.
+Sidewalker*: This volunteer walks next to the rider and assists the rider with balance and exercises.
 All Sidewalkers must be at least 14 years of age.
-This person must be able to comfortably walk and jog next to horse while supporting a participant.
+Sidewalkers must be able to comfortably walk and jog next to the horse while supporting a participant.

 Grooming/Tacking*: These volunteers are responsible for assisting the Barn Leader in grooming and completing tack changes on the horse.
-Those interested in becoming a Groomer/Tacker must have volunteered a minimum of 16 hours as a sidewalker or Equipment/Toy Assistant before attending the grooming & tacking skill training, and must pass a proficiency test prior to participation as a groomer/tacker.
+Those interested in becoming a Groomer/Tacker must have volunteered a minimum of 16 hours as a Sidewalker or Equipment/Toy Assistant before attending the Grooming & Tacker Training, and must pass a proficiency test prior to participation as a Groomer/Tacker.
 Groomers must be a minimum of 12 years old.

-Horse Leader*: This person is responsible for leading the horse during the session.
-All horse leaders must have volunteered for a minimum of 16 hours and have successfully passed the grooming & tacking skill training before going through a horse leader skill training and must pass a proficiency test prior to participation as a horse leader.
-All horse leaders must be at least 14 years of age.
+Horse Leader*: This volunteer is responsible for leading the horse during the session.
+All Horse Leaders must have volunteered for a minimum of 16 hours and have successfully passed the Grooming & Tacker Training before going through Horse Leader Training and must pass a proficiency test prior to participation as a Horse Leader.
+All Horse Leaders must be at least 14 years of age.

-Barn Leader*: Responsible for all activities in the barn area including (barn leaders are individually selected by the HETRA instructors and staff, after becoming proficient as a groomer and a horse leader):
+Barn Leader*: Responsible for all activities in the barn area.
+Barn Leaders are individually selected by HETRA Instructors and Staff, after becoming proficient as a Groomer and a Horse Leader.
+Duties may include:

 - Bringing horses in and out of the pens.

-- Working with the groomers and tackers to get the horses in the barn, groomed and tacked with the appropriate tack prior to the next lesson.
+- Working with Groomers and Tackers to get the horses in the barn, groomed and tacked with the appropriate tack prior to the next session.

 - Doing a final tack check before the horse is taken out to the arena.

-- At the end of the night making sure horses are being put away correctly, all tack is put away correctly and the barn is clean and ready for sessions the next day
+- Making sure horses are put away correctly at the end of the night, all tack is put away correctly and the barn is clean and ready for sessions the next day.